What bike is for me?

 Volts x Amp Hours = Watt Hours

 This is where it gets tricky, because there are so many variables.
 On average, you can expect to use between 7.5-15 watt hours per kilometer.
-This number fluctuates so much because of differences in terrain, rider weight, weather, speed, and most importantly how much you pedal.
+This number fluctuates so much because of differences in terrain, rider weight, weather, speed, and most importantly how much you pedal, as mentioned above.

 Below is a table with all the facts about each Pedego battery and the estimated range for an average rider.